dickyboKa/Unit_Converter/README.md

 A new Flutter project.
 What is Flutter: https://flutter.io/

-#Status#
+#what's New#
+- Remove all the mocking object
-- Currently the only working unit is Digital Storage
+- All unit converter is working
+- Data of conversion is retrieve from json, located on assets folder

 ![](app_show.gif)